getnamo/hydra-ue4/README.md

 Compile and Play to see the position data stream as printed output after you undock your hydra.

-Optionally create a blueprint subclass from HydraPlayerControllerand assign it in your game mode.
+Optionally create a blueprint subclass from HydraPlayerController and assign it in your game mode.
 Functionality remains the same.

 See [tutorial video](https://www.youtube.com/watch?v=zRURG4Zp0Zo) for a live example.